Kansas City Bomber (1972) – A Review

 The best part – apart from gawking at Raquel – is McCarthy.
 I always love watching him and he plays a bit of a sleazeball owner.
 He’s so good at putting a big phony smile on his face and saying things with the least bit of sincerity.

 After he trades K.C.’s friend he admits he was jealous of the time away K.C. was spending with her confessing he wants her all to himself.
 “Is that so wrong?”

-See, granted he did something bad, but his reasons for doing it….well doesn’t that just tug at your heart and make you want to say, “Ooooh that’s ok”.
+See, granted he did something bad and rationalizes his reasons for doing it by saying he missed her….well doesn’t that just tug at your heart and make you want to say, “Ooooh that’s ok”.

 You know the guy can’t be trusted, but he’s so oily smooth with his arguments and delivery I enjoy watching him.
 Unfortunately, McCarthy doesn’t really get to be a full blown evil owner though.